Aider-AI/aider/docs/benchmarks.md

 it often uses it in a pathological manner.
 It places the *entire* original source file in the ORIGINAL block and the entire updated file in the UPDATED block.
-This is strictly worse than just using the `whole` edit format, as GPT is sending 2 full copies of the file.
+This is strictly worse than just using the `whole` edit format, as GPT is sending two full copies of the file.

 ### Hallucinated function calls